-Matt Boykin enters his second season as an assistant baseball coach for UNCG in 2014.
+Matt Boykin enters his third season as an assistant baseball coach for UNCG in 2015.

 UNCG also had two players drafted last season as junior catcher Cambric Moye and senior RHP Dominique Vattuone were selected in the 30th and 32nd rounds of the 2013 Major League Baseball First Year Player Draft.
 Moye was picked up by the Los Angeles Angels of Anaheim while Vattuone became a member of the Oakland Athletics.